elliamorse/authentiya/README.md

 - **Assignment Management**: Create, track, and evaluate student assignments
 - **Contact Form**: Request pricing information and customize solutions for your institution

-## Link Preview Information

-The website uses Open Graph metadata to control how the site appears when shared on social media:
-- Title: "Authentiya - Academic Integrity Solution"
-- Description: "A seamless browser extension that works in the background, detecting AI usage with real-time tracking and comprehensive reporting at scale."
-- Image: Custom Authentiya hero image showcasing the platform's tagline "Track, Verify, and Authenticate Student Writing"
-- Twitter Card: Large image summary

 ## Technical Details

 This project is built with: